6 Benefits of Coaching Youth Sports

 5. Practicing Your Leadership Skills

 Many skills that you use while coaching have direct relevance in your workplace.
-For example, you’ll learn how to understand different athlete’s personalities.
-And you’ll need to figure out how to unlock their potential.
+For example, you’ll learn how to understand different athlete’s personalities and motivate a diverse group of kids.
+Try to figure out how to unlock each player's potential - regardless of whether you coach rec or competitive sports.

 You’ll have to make decisions – and some of them may be unpopular.
 At times, you may have to rebuild morale after a disappointment.
 And you may have to discern how to outmaneuver tough opponents.